irmen/Pyro5/docs/source/tipstricks.rst

 Logging
 =======
 If you configure it (see :ref:`config-items`) Pyro will write a bit of debug information, errors, and notifications to a log file.
-It uses Python's standard :py:mod:`logging` module for this (See https://docs.python.org/2/library/logging.html ).
+It uses Python's standard :py:mod:`logging` module for this.
 Once enabled, your own program code could use Pyro's logging setup as well.
-But if you want to configure your own logging, make sure you do that before any Pyro imports.
-Then Pyro will skip its own autoconfig.
+But if you want to configure your own logging, you have to do this before importing Pyro.

 A little example to enable logging by setting the required environment variables from the shell::